Austin Walsh is an experienced and trusted trial attorney who provides accurate, concise counsel to solve your legal challenges.

-Austin concentrates his practice on commercial litigation and complex liability disputes with an emphasis on catastrophic personal injury, commercial trucking, construction, product liability, and insurance coverage matters.
+Austin concentrates his practice on commercial litigation and complex liability disputes with an emphasis on catastrophic personal injury, commercial trucking, construction, product liability, commercial and residential real estate, and insurance coverage matters.
 He has successfully represented a broad range of clients from small business owners to Fortune 500 companies.
 Austin has developed an expertise in the Federal Motor Carrier Safety Regulations as well as insurance coverage of uninsured and underinsured motorist claims and has contributed to publications in both areas.

 PROFESSIONAL AND CIVIC INVOLVEMENT:

 - “N.C.
 Farm Bureau v.
 Dana: Bringing Common Sense Back to Underinsured Motorist Law,” The Resource, North Carolina Association of Defense Attorneys (Feb.
 2022).